Blaizzy/mlx-embeddings/docs/Manpage.md

   <br>Linux only: Set this value to a new enough `git` executable for Homebrew to use.

   *Default:* `git`.

+- `HOMEBREW_GITHUB_API_TOKEN`
+  <br>Use this personal access token for the GitHub API, for features such as `brew search`.
+You can create one at <https://github.com/settings/tokens>.
+If set, GitHub will allow you a greater number of API requests.
+For more information, see: <https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting>

+    *Note:* Homebrew doesn't require permissions for any of the scopes, but some developer commands may require additional permissions.

+- `HOMEBREW_GITHUB_PACKAGES_TOKEN`
+  <br>Use this GitHub personal access token when accessing the GitHub Packages Registry (where bottles may be stored).

+- `HOMEBREW_GITHUB_PACKAGES_USER`
+  <br>Use this username when accessing the GitHub Packages Registry (where bottles may be stored).

 - `HOMEBREW_INSTALL_BADGE`
   <br>Print this text before the installation summary of each successful build.